nearform/polaris/docs/polaris_UI.md

 Polaris uses [styled-components](https://styled-components.com/) to handle component styling and to aid in providing a reusable format that works for both [native](https://styled-components.com/docs/basics#react-native) and [web](<(https://styled-components.com/)>).

+Styled components was chosen over Emotion due to Styled Components ability interpolate the theme inside template literals.
+Also, Emotion previously had a better performance, but is no longer the case.

 Some important caveats ([See styled components docs for details](https://styled-components.com/docs/basics#react-native)):

 - The `flex` property works like CSS and not as it does in legacy React Native